PRESS ESC TO CLOSE

 2. Invest Reflective Gear

 As days get shorter, the incidence of traffic accidents related to low visibility rises.
-Statistics tells us the time around sunset affects visibility for drivers, meaning they’re less likely to see somebody walking on the side of the road — and even less likely to see a small dog running close to the ground.
-Add to add rainy, foggy fall afternoons, these conditions worsen visibility even more, and you have a potential recipe for disaster.
+Statistics tells us the time around sunset affects visibility for drivers, meaning they’re less likely to see somebody walking on the side of the road — and even less likely to see a dog.
+Add rainy, foggy fall days, and these conditions worsen visibility even more, creating a potential recipe for disaster.

-To protect yourself and your dog, it’s a good idea to wear reflective clothing and put a reflective harness or jacket on your dog.
-Other accessories include reflective collar tags and clip-on blinking lights (though be sensitive to your dog’s experience).
+To protect yourself and your dog, it’s a good idea to wear reflective clothing and put a reflective leash, harness, collar tag, and/or jacket on your dog.

 Even if you have a dog with great recall, avoid off-leash walking in the dark.
 It only takes a couple of steps into the road to cause an accident and a lot of damage; it’s just not worth it.
 And take your headphones off or keep on very low volume, as you want to be able to hear cars coming.